How to Use AI Voice Cloning in 2026

 Make a Song With Your Voice Using Suno and AI Voice Cloning

-To make an original song using your preferred AI voice cloning model, the process follows three main steps.
-You start by creating the song with Suno.
-Next, you train a voice model using recorded audio.
-Finally, you replace the vocals in the song with that voice model.
+To make an original song with Suno, the process follows two simple steps.
+You start by creating your Voice on Suno.
+Next, you create a song like usual.
 Let’s get into it.

 Make Original Music That Sounds Like You

-With Suno, you can create original songs using AI-powered tools, then complement that work by training an AI voice cloning model to apply your voice or one that holds personal meaning.
+With Suno, you can create original songs using your voice or one that holds personal meaning.
 This can be used for creative projects, thoughtful gifts, or simply to have fun.
 What matters most is the act of creating music and using all the resources you have available.

 Start creating music with Suno for free today.